Parasram Maderna

-Parasram Maderna (23 July 1926 – 16 February 2014) was an Indian politician who was a nine-time Member of the Legislative Assembly (MLA) in Rajasthan between 1957 and 2003.
+Parasram Natharam Maderna (23 July 1926 – 16 February 2014) was an Indian politician who was a nine-time Member of the Legislative Assembly (MLA) in Rajasthan between 1957 and 2003.
 He was the Speaker of the Rajasthan Legislative Assembly from 1999 to 2004 and a three-time Leader of the Opposition in the Rajasthan Legislative Assembly.
 A senior Jat leader, he served as a Cabinet Minister in the Rajasthan government for several portfolios.
 He also served as the President of the Rajasthan Pradesh Congress Committee from 1989 to 1994.
 He was an MLA from the Bhopalgarh constituency six times, which included four consecutive terms from 1967 to 1985.
 He also served as MLA twice from the Osian constituency and once from the Gudamalani constituency.

 Early and personal life

 Maderna was born on 23 July 1926 in Chadi village of the present-day Jodhpur district of Rajasthan.
 He received his Bachelor of Laws and post-graduation degrees from the University of Lucknow.

 Maderna married Chhoti Devi.
 They had two daughters and two sons, including the politician Mahipal Maderna.
 His granddaughter Divya Maderna is also a politician.